 Before you leave home to go hunting, tell someone where you’re going hunting and when you plan to return home or to a camp location.
 It’s also a good idea to notify other members of your party that you are changing locations during a hunt so that they are aware of your presence when targeting game.

 11. Make Sure You Have the Proper Lighting to Get Into the Woods at Night

 Even on a moonlit night, it’s hard to find your way around in the dark.
 If that’s true in an urban setting, imagine how much more difficult it will be in a forest.
 Even if you scouted the location during the day, you could still trip over a root or twist your ankle stepping in a depression.
 You need a good light to be able to get into your location.

 Panther Vision’s POWERCAP LED lighted hats are the ideal answer.
 When you use a POWERCAP, your hands are free to safely carry your gun which means you’ll be much less likely to suffer an accident because you dropped your weapon and it accidentally discharged.

-Better yet, Panther Vision makes POWERCAP available in a variety of styles.
+Better yet, Panther Vision makes POWERCAP available in a variety of styles including camo patterned hats.
 In the summer, the POWERCAP baseball style cap is perfect, but if you prefer to hunt in the winter, the POWERCAP comes in a variety of styles that will keep your head and ears warm while still providing great illumination.

 You could also use Panther Vision’s LIGHTSPECS, a pair of reading glasses that use concealed LED technology to provide superior illumination.